-Sadly, many of the ways you may have used to share kindness in the past just aren’t feasible right now.
+Sadly, many of the ways to share kindness you’ve used in the past just aren’t feasible right now.
 We are limited by social distancing, mask requirements, and other state and local rules and regulations.
 As a result, just leaving your house is difficult for most of us.

 But, don’t despair.
-There are still many things you can do to share kindness in addition to what you are already doing.
+There are still many ways to share kindness in addition to what you are already doing.
 In short, you can help make someone’s day better, brighter, and less lonely!
 And you don’t have to put yourself in jeopardy to do this.
 With a little effort, time, and creative thinking, you can share kindness with strangers, friends, and family members while most importantly still staying safe.

 18 Simple Ways to Share Kindness

 1. Pay for the person’s order behind you in the drive-thru (especially if it’s a mom).